awsdocs/aws-powershell-user-guide/doc_source/pstools-cw.md

 This section shows an example of how to use the Tools for Windows PowerShell to publish custom metric data to CloudWatch\.

 This example assumes that you have set default credentials and a default region for your PowerShell session\.
-Therefore, credentials and a region are not included in the invocation of the cmdlets\.

 ## Publish a Custom Metric to Your CloudWatch Dashboard<a name="pstools-cw-custom-metric-publish"></a>

-The following PowerShell code initializes an CloudWatch MetricDatum object and posts it to the service\.
+The following PowerShell code initializes an CloudWatch `MetricDatum` object and posts it to the service\.
 You can see the result of this operation by navigating to the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home)\.

 ```
 $dat = New-Object Amazon.CloudWatch.Model.MetricDatum